christian-mall/tangible-interaction-with-busts-and-statues/README.md

 ## 5. Creation of the prototype of the interactive bust of Ludwig I.

 In this chapter it will be described step-by-step how the final prototype of the interactive bust of Ludwig I. was created.
-Alongside some tips will be shared as well as things to pay attention to.
+Alongside, some tips will be shared as well as things to pay attention to.
 The final code for this prototype can be found under "Codes/FINAL_Capacitive_CalibratedV3_IMAGE.ino".

 ### Step 1: Mark the positions of the sensors